Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Non-Gaussian advantage in CV telecloning

 \subsection{Telecloning of coherent states using non-Gaussian resources}

-In order to demonstrate the advantage of incorporating non-Gaussianity in the telecloning scheme, four different non-Gaussian states have been taken into account, viz., the two-mode photon added state (PA-$n,n$), the two-mode photon subtracted state (PS-$n,n$) and the single-mode photon added (PA-$n,0$) and photon subtracted (PS-$n,0$) states.
+In order to demonstrate the advantage of incorporating non-Gaussianity in the telecloning scheme, four different non-Gaussian states have been taken into account, viz., the two-mode photon-added state (PA-$n,n$), the two-mode photon-subtracted state (PS-$n,n$) and the single-mode photon-added (PA-$n,0$) and photon-subtracted (PS-$n,0$) states.
 Here, $n$ represents the number of photons added (subtracted) to (from) one or both modes.
 Note that the state with $n$ photons added in a single mode is operationally equivalent to the one with $n$ photons subtracted from the other mode~\cite{Roy_PRA_2018}.
+It must be mentioned here that from an experimental point of view, generation of such resources is an inherently probabilistic task \cite{Takahashi_NP_2010, Navarrete_PRA_2012, Kurochkin_PRL_2014, Loaiza_NPJ_2019, Kumar_PRA_2022} as the process of adding (subtracting) photons to (from) each mode of the TMSV state is not deterministic.
 Following the Wigner functions representation of these paradigmatic non-Gaussian states~\cite{Kumar_PRA_2022}, it is straightforward to derive the Wigner function $W_C(x_C,p_C)$ for the clones state and subsequently its fidelity, once the same for the input and resource states are known.
 In Appendix~\ref{app:tele_wig}, we provide an outline of the calculations involved in obtaining the telecloning fidelity using Wigner functions.

 During the telecloning of coherent states using the irreversible protocol, clones with optimal fidelity are obtained when the excess noise in the clone quadratures, $\hat{x}_C$ and $\hat{p}_C$, are symmetric~\cite{van-Loock_PRL_2001}.
 This is possible when a vacuum state impinges on the balanced beam splitter, which is used to split the modes among the distant receivers.
 For the irreversible protocol, we can observe that the PS-$1,1$ non-Gaussian state furnishes the highest maximum fidelity among all the considered non-Gaussian resources, $\mathcal{F}_{\max}^{\text{PS-}1,1} \approx 0.656$ at $r_{\text{opt}}^{\text{PS-}1,1} \approx 0.4137$ (here, we define $r_{\text{opt}}^{\rho}$ as the squeezing amplitude at which the resource state $\rho$ provides the maximum fidelity).
 This is, however, lower than the maximum fidelity $\mathcal{F}_{\max}^{\text{TMSV}} = 0.667$, obtained through the TMSV resource at $r_{\text{opt}}^{\text{TMSV}} = 0.881$ as shown in Fig.~\ref{fig:coh}(b).